Rita Verreos

 Rita Rosina Verreos (born July 19, 1968) is a Venezuelan actress, model, television host and beauty pageant titleholder.
 She is most well-known for her participation in Miss Venezuela 1988 and for her appearance on the reality television show Survivor: Fiji.

 Personal life

 A native of Venezuela, Verreos moved to San Francisco with her family when she was eight years old.
 Her father is of Greek descent, while her mother is of Panamanian descent.
 She attended UC Berkeley before graduating cum laude from the University of California, Los Angeles with a bachelor's degree in Italian and French Literature.
 She is a member of the Golden Key National Honor Society.
 After graduating from UCLA, she got married and moved to Mexico City to live with her husband and children for eleven years before moving to San Antonio in 2003.
 She and her husband divorced in 2004.

 She currently lives in Miami, Florida.

-Rita married actor and producer Carl Mergenthaler on June 8, 2014.
+She married actor and producer Carl Mergenthaler on June 8, 2014.
+Her brother is Project Runway designer Nick Verreos.